-The Registrar will make payments on a certificated class by check mailed to the addresses of the Holders shown on the Registrar's records or by electronic transfer of funds to a bank account designated by the Holder.
+The Registrar will make payments on a certificated class by check mailed to the addresses of the Holders shown on the Registrar's records or, if the related supplement provides, by wire transfer to the Holders.
 However, a Holder will receive the final payment on a certificated class only upon presentation and surrender of the Holder's certificate to the Registrar.